web-illinois/ilw-filter/README.md

 Each filter component added under this component is registered automatically.
 You can register additional filter components in other parts of the page by passing a list of element IDs to the `register` attribute.

-Other attributes that are available on this component include:
+All attributes that are available on this component:

+- `filters` Required.
+The current state of the filters.
+This is a JSON string that is converted to an object.
+- `register` A JSON list of IDs of other filter components to register.
-- `compact` applies a compact style to the filter container.
+- `compact` Applies a compact style to the filter container.

-### `ilw-filter-item`
+### `ilw-filter-*`

-This component is used to create a form control for a specific value to filter results by.
-A working filter is built from `ilw-filter` with one or more `ilw-filter-item` components.
+These components are used to create form controls for a specific value to filter results by.
+A working filter is built from `ilw-filter` with one or more `ilw-filter-*` components.

+All filter components have the following attributes:

 - `name` Required.
 The key for the item.
 This is used to identify the filter in the filters object.
 - `label` Required.
 The label for the item.
-- `type` Required.
-The type of the item.
-This determines the type of input that is rendered.
 - `value` The value for the filter.
 This is reactive, so if the value changes, the filter will update.
+- `query` A boolean that makes the filter item use a value from the query string.
+The URL is also updated when the filter changes.

 Type-specific attributes:
 - `options` A JSON list or object of options for select and grid types.
 This is required for those types.